Interpolative Fusions I: Tame topological base

-\begin{thm} If $T_\cap$ admits an ordinal rank $\dim$ and a $\dim$-compatible definable topology, and $T_\cap$ is an open core of $T_i$ for each $i \in I$, then $T^{*}_\cup$ exists.
-In particular, if $T_\cap$ is an o-minimal expansion of a dense linear order or a $p$-minimal expansion of a p-adically closed field, and $T_\cap$ is an open core of $T_i$ for each $i \in I$, then $T^{*}_\cup$ exists. \end{thm}
+\begin{thm} If $T_\cap$ admits a definable ordinal dimension $\dim$ and a $\dim$-compatible definable topology, and $T_\cap$ is an open core of each $T_i$, then $T^{*}_\cup$ exists.
+In particular, if $T_\cap$ is an o-minimal expansion of a dense linear order or a P-minimal expansion of a $p$-adically closed field, and $T_\cap$ is an open core of each $T_i$, then $T^{*}_\cup$ exists. \end{thm}

-We give a concrete example of Theorem~\ref{thm:psd4}.
-Suppose $T_\cap$ is a complete and model complete o-minimal theory that extends the theory of ordered abelian groups.
+We give an application of Theorem~\ref{thm:psd4}.
+Suppose $T_\cap$ is a complete and model-complete o-minimal theory extending the theory of ordered abelian groups.
 For each $i \in I$, let $T_i$ be the theory of a $T$-model $\sN$ equipped with a unary predicate $R_i$ defining a dense elementary substructure of $\sN$.
-Then $T_i$ is model complete by \cite[Thm 1]{dense-pairs} and $T_\cap$ is an open core of $T_i$ \cite[Section 5]{DMS}.
+Then $T_i$ is model-complete by \cite[Thm 1]{dense-pairs} and $T_\cap$ is an open core of $T_i$ \cite[Section 5]{DMS}.
 Applying Theorem~\ref{thm:psd4}, we see that the theory $T_\cup$ of a $T$-model $\sN$ equipped with a family $(R_i)_{i \in I}$ of unary predicates defining dense elementary substructures of $\sN$ has a model companion.

-\subsection{$\aleph_0$-stable base}
+\section{$\aleph_0$-stable base}

+In almost all of the examples from Section~\ref{sec:examples}, the base theory $T_\cap$ is $\aleph_0$-stable (in fact, $T_\cap$ is almost always interpretable in $\ACF$ or the theory of an infinite set).
+In this section, we specialize Theorem~\ref{thm:approxinterp} to this setting, where the natural ordinal dimension is Morley rank, and we obtain pseudo-closures for free.

-We assume throughout this subsection that $T$ is $\aleph_0$-stable and $\dim$ is Morley rank on $T$.
-We write $\mult$ for Morley degree on $T$.
+We keep the additional notational conventions described at the beginning of Section~\ref{sec: Pseudo-topological base}.
+Throughout this section, $T$ is $\aleph_0$-stable, $\dim$ is Morley rank, and $\mult$ is Morley degree.